iqsnider/sniff/README.md

 Consensus protocol for a random graph of agents perturbed with Gaussian Orthogonal Ensemble (GOE) noise.

----
 ## Overview
----

 ### Adjacency Matrix
 An Erdos–Renyi graph is used to make random undirected connections between network nodes.
 A connection is formed between nodes only if the probability threshold is satisfied.
-The basic graph is defined as follows:
+The basic graph is defined as follows,

 $$
 U = (U_{ij})_{i,j=1}^n, \quad \text{where } U_{ij} \stackrel{\text{i.i.d.}}{\sim} \text{Unif}[0, 1)
 $$

-A Bernoulli random matrix is then formed by selecting a matrix of ones conditional upon a connection probability $p$:
+A Bernoulli random matrix is then formed by selecting a matrix of ones conditional upon a connection probability $p$,

 $$
 B = \mathbf{1}[U < p] \in \\{0,1\\}^{n \times n}, \quad